pelias/documentation/leaflet-geocoder.md

 ## Search for places on the map

 1. On the map, type a place name or address in the Search box.
-As you type, the text is being automatically completed to find matching results.
+As you type, the text automatically completes to suggest matching results.
 2. Click a result in the list to zoom and add a point to the map at that location.

     ![Entering an address to find on the map](images/geocoder-address-search.png)

+Mapzen Search uses a [variety of open data sources](https://mapzen.com/documentation/search/data-sources/), including OpenStreetMap.
+In some cases, you may be unable to find the location you are expecting, which could be an indicator that the data has limitations.
+Part of the power of open data is that you are able to correct it.
+If you want to note a problem, you can add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).

 ## Walkthrough summary and next steps

-[Add summary]

-In this walkthrough, you learned the basics of making a map with the Mapzen Search geocoding engine in a Leaflet map.
+In this walkthrough, you learned the basics of adding the Mapzen Search geocoding engine to a Leaflet map.

-You can review the [documentation](https://github.com/valhalla/valhalla-docs/blob/master/api-reference.md) to learn more about routing with Mapzen Turn-by-Turn.
+You can review the [documentation](https://mapzen.com/documentation/search/) to learn more about geocoding with Mapzen Search.